Cindy and Barrett with RV in Montrose

 Constantly taking an RV down the road takes a toll on them.

-It’s super important to get comfortable with the concept that they are fragile.
+Getting comfortable with the concept that they are fragile is super important.
 They are not built like a home.
-That way, when things start falling apart, you won’t stress as much as we did in the beginning about something that was entirely out of our control.
+That way, when things start falling apart, you won’t stress as much as we did initially about things that were entirely out of our control.

-Still, it definitely doesn’t hurt to know some basics, or at least go into the mindset of figuring you’re going to learn along the way.
+Still, it definitely doesn’t hurt to know some basics or at least go into the mindset of figuring you’ll learn along the way.
 Things breaking is 100% part of the lifestyle.
-The sooner you realize that, the sooner you’ll start enjoying the journey more.
+The sooner you realize that the sooner you’ll start enjoying the journey more.

-Barrett has found it very helpful to have these tools in his kit:
+We have found it very helpful to have these tools in our toolkit:

 ⚙️ 4 Way Lug Wrench